Caregiving Blog: Aging Adults Get the Results You Want From a 15-Minute Medical Appointment

 The doctor enters the room.
 The 15-minute appointment clock starts.
 Pleasantries are exchanged.
 Unaccompanied aging adults may feel like they see the doctor and are escorted out the door before having the opportunity to state a real concern.
 Having a caregiving advocate, like an adult child or friend, attend medical appointments is very helpful.

-Medical appointments are more difficult for aging adults because it takes longer to think about information provided by the doctor and to think of questions that should be asked.
+Medical appointments are more difficult for aging adults because it takes longer to think about the information provided by the doctor and to think of questions that should be asked.
 A failing memory may result in prescriptions going unfilled or being lost.

 For aging adults, a 15-minute appointment may not provide answers to a long list of concerns.
 Doctors, who are not geriatricians, may become impatient with aging patients who fail to or who forget to follow instructions.
 In most circumstances, family members are welcome at medical appointments.
+There are also concerns about loved ones who refuse care.

 Aging Adults Benefit from Caregiving Support at Medical Appointments